Nullcorps/woocommerce-gateway-bitcoin/README.md

 corresponding woocommerce order number.
 That way hopefully even if one method fails you have two sets of options for reconciling addresses with orders.

 - Currently this plugin uses blockchain.info's public api to check address balances but will soon also be compatible with blockstream.info's public api which I believe can also be accessed over tor.
 User will be able to set a preference for which to use, but the other will be available as a failover in case the site gets rate-limited by either API.

 -----------------------------

-I'm not a php ninja, I'm just persistent af and am literally copy & pasting and trial & error-ing my way thru this as I learn the maths/theory behind it, so before you judge my spaghetti code too harshly, please ask yourself with all the amazing coders out there, why it's fallen to little old me to actually write this.
+I'm not a php ninja, I'm just persistent af and am copy & pasting and trial & error-ing my way thru this as I learn the maths/theory behind it, so before you judge my spaghetti code too harshly, please ask yourself with all the amazing coders out there, why it's fallen to little old me to actually write this.
 And if you can do better, join in ;)

 I hope I got the licensing bit right, I have no idea really.
 It should be free and open source.
 That's the idea anyway.